elephantscale/es-training-new/deep-learning/generic/DL-NeuralNetworks.md

      - Training that network may be difficult, however.

- * But it’s not enough
+ * But it's not enough

      - Current training methods mean that more than one layer is required in many cases.